U.S. senators look to quickly pass massive coronavirus bill, head home

 That worried health officials, who fear ending the lockdown too soon could bring more virus-related deaths.

-Treasury Secretary Steven Mnuchin, the administration point man for talks, told reporters Trump "absolutely" would sign the bipartisan stimulus agreement if it passed Congress.
+Treasury Secretary Steven Mnuchin, the administration point person for talks, told reporters Trump "absolutely" would sign the bipartisan stimulus agreement if it passed Congress.

-Talks on the deal kept the Senate in Washington as the virus' impact on the United States increased dramatically.
-Members of the House of Representatives left Washington 10 days ago.

-While stuck in Washington, many senators told aides to work from home to lower the risk of contagion, Paul announced his positive test and a handful of other lawmakers self-quarantined, because they had been exposed to Paul or others with the illness.

-(Reporting by Richard Cowan; Additional reporting by Patricia Zengerle; Writing by Patricia Zengerle; Editing by Clarence Fernandez)
+(Reporting by Richard Cowan; Additional reporting by Doina Chiacu and Patricia Zengerle; Writing by Patricia Zengerle and Andy Sullivan; Editing by Clarence Fernandez and Jonathan Oatis)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.